vinayreddy115/Healthcare-Quality-and-Expenses-Analysis/README.md

 ## Model Building
-As this is a multi-level data with lower level as time(years), we built the Panel regression models such as fixed, Random and also pooling model as a baseline model using the plm packages in R
+As this is a multi-level data with lower level as time(years), we built the below mentioned Panel regression models using the plm packages
+* Fixed
+* Random
+* pooling model as a baseline model

 ## Insights and recommendation
 * A quantitative measure for making this strategical decision is to build 10 hospitals per 1